chaos-genius/chaosgenius-docs/docs/Alerts/Add_Alerts/add_KPI_alert.md

 -   **Message Body**: This is the message you want accompanied when the alert is sent to you.

--   **Include Alerts By Dimensions**: If enabled, alerts will be sent for sub-dimensional anomalies too.
-This setting does *not* affect "reasons for change" for overall anomalies.
+-   **Include Alerts By Dimensions**: If enabled, alerts will be sent for sub-dimensional anomalies too. *Note:* even if this is disabled, you will still receive sub-dimensions responsible for anomalies in the overall KPI.

 -   **Select Channel**: Channel on which you want to receive the alert at.
 Currently you can choose between either :